clcl777/claude-code-action/README.md

    - `CLAUDE_EXPIRES_AT`: The token expiration timestamp
 4. Use the OAuth configuration in your workflow (see examples below)

+**🚀 Automatic Token Refresh**: The action automatically checks token expiration and refreshes your OAuth tokens if they are expired or will expire within 5 minutes.
+This ensures uninterrupted operation without manual token management.

 ## Usage

 Add a workflow file to your repository (e.g., `.github/workflows/claude.yml`):